josefmonje/html-css-and-basic-bootstrap/chapter3.md

 ### Recap

-* Bootstrap makes front-end web development faster and easier.
-It's made for folks of all skill levels, devices of all shapes, and projects of all sizes.
+* Front-end frameworks like bootstrap make it easier to create beautiful websites
-* It works by linking to bootstrap and applying its pre-made CSS and JS to your HTML.
+* They work by applying its pre-made CSS to your HTML

-### Next

-* Learn the basics of JavaScript